NEW: Players' union files petition in federal court in Minnesota to have four-game suspension overturned

 Saga of a cell phone

-The investigators, according to Goodell's final decision, had asked Brady's attorneys for the cell phone several times, on and before February 28.
-The NFL said it learned Brady told his assistant to break the phone March 6, a day Brady was interviewed by investigators.
+The investigators, according to Goodell’s final decision, had asked Brady’s lawyers for the cell phone several times, on and before February 28.

 It wasn’t until June 18, almost four months after investigators had requested its data from Brady and five days before an appeals hearing, that Brady’s lawyers informed the league the phone had been broken.